Patent Retrieval: A Literature Review: Patent Retrieval Methods

-Magdy and Jones \cite{magdy2011study} explored the use of WordNet for QE in PR on the CLEF-IP 2010 collection.
+\cite{magdy2011study} explored the use of WordNet for query expansion in patent retrieval on the CLEF-IP 2010 collection.
 Overall, adding synonyms and hyponyms for nouns and verbs in the original query increased the MAP score slightly, while decreased the PRES score significantly.
 Moreover, query execution time was increased considerably.
 The authors considered this a "negative" result.
 As the use of WordNet was proven to be effective in other retrieval tasks \cite{voorhees1998using,liu2004effective}, more experiments are needed to affirm the authors' conclusion.
 For example, investigating the impact of using synonyms only or hyponyms only, and expanding terms belonging to specific sections or ambiguous terms only.

 Recently, more research was focused on utilizing domain-specific and technical dictionaries rather than WordNet.
-Examiners' query logs have been an important resource for building such technical thesauri.
-Tannebaum et al. \cite{tannebaum2012acquiring,tannebaum2012analyzing,tannebaum2013mining,tannebaum2014using,tannebaum2015effect,tannebaum2015patnet} introduced an analysis of the USPTO examiners' search query logs.
-Their analysis, though on a subset of query logs, revealed interesting insights about patent examiners' search behavior which could be very useful for designing effective PR systems.
+Examiners' query logs have been an important resource for building such technical thesauri. \cite{tannebaum2012acquiring,tannebaum2012analyzing,tannebaum2013mining,tannebaum2014using,tannebaum2015patnet} and \cite{tannebaum2015effect} introduced an analysis of the USPTO examiners' search query logs.
+Their analysis, though on a subset of query logs, revealed interesting insights about patent examiners' search behavior which could be very useful for designing effective patent retrieval systems.
 For example, the authors noted that about examiners' behavior while searching for prior art: 1) the average query length is four terms, 2) search terms are mostly from the patent application under investigation, 3) expansion terms represent small percentage of query terms and mostly appear in the specific patent domain terminology, 4) the majority of query terms represents subject technical features that appears in the {\it claims} section, while very little percentage of them appears in the {\it description} section, 5) the majority of terms are nouns, followed by verbs, then adjectives, and 6) about half of the query operators used are "OR", followed by "AND", then proximity operators.

 Tannebaum et al. built upon these insights and introduced methods to automatically identify synonyms/equivalents, co-occurring terms, and proximity relations for expanding query terms by mining examiners' search logs.
 As we can notice, learning expansion terms from query logs might be misleading because not all query sessions succeed to identify prior art.
 Additionally, deeper analysis of the query logs considering other metadata such as relevant hits count might be useful in this regard.
 On the other hand, it would be more useful if we can model the features of these terms, for example, based on their location, frequency, part-of-speech...etc.
 From effectiveness perspective, evaluating the generated lexical knowledge on the CLEF-IP 2010 collection did not record significant improvement \cite{tannebaum2015effect}.
 Therefor, the authors recommended using it in an interactive mode rather than automatic mode to semi-automate query generation.